gwenwindflower/copier-dbt/README.md

 6. Commit it!
    - The setup process will have initialized a git repository for you, so you can just commit and push your new project to your favorite git hosting service.
 It will run the pre-commit hooks automatically on commit, so you don't have to worry about linting or formatting your code before you commit it.

-## Tips and ideas
+## Tips

 - If you're looking to just explore dbt, try using some of the public datasets potentially available on your platform.
 Most have a lot of cool ones!
 For example, BigQuery has a public dataset for the New York City Taxi and Limousine Commission that's really fun to play with.
+If you use DuckDB and connect to MotherDuck they have a bunch of Hacker News data that's quite fun to play with.
 - This project, thanks to the incredible `uv` and it's native support of `pip-tools`' `pip compile` functionality, uses a more readable `requirements.in` file to define top-level dependencies, which then compiles that to a highly detailed `requirements.txt` file which maps all sub-dependencies to the top-level packages they are required by.
 This makes it much easier to deal with versions and upgrading.
 Also `uv `is wildly fast.
 Take a peek at these files to get the gist, and check out [`uv`'s documentation](https://github.com/astral-sh/uv) to learn more.
+- If you decide you like `uv`, it may be a good idea to install it globally so you can use it for initializing new projects and other things.
+You can find the installation instructions in the [ `uv` documentation ](https://github.com/astral-sh/uv).
+- Always make sure you're installing Python packages in a virtual environment to avoid dependency conflicts(or using `pipx` if it really is supposed to be global).
+Not to be a broken record, but _yet another_ cool thing `uv` does is always install your packages into a virtual environment by default, even if it's not activated (unlike `pip`), and it will prompt you to create one if one doesn't exist yet.
+This comes in _super_ handy to save you from accidentally installing a project's dependencies globally.
   - If you need to update any dependencies you can change the version(s) in the `requirements.in` file and run `uv pip compile requirements.in -o requirements.txt` to compile an updated `requirements.txt` file.
 Then run `uv pip install -r requirements.txt` to install the updated dependencies.
 - If you don't want use a cloud warehouse, I recommend using `duckdb` as your local warehouse.
 It's a really neat database that's super fast on medium-sized data and has one of the best SQL syntaxes in the game right now.
 It can run completely locally, but you can also easily wire it up to cloud storage like S3 or GCS, or even a cloud warehouse SaaS called [MotherDuck](https://motherduck.com/).
 - Typing long commands is a bummer, if you plan on doing a lot of Python and dbt development, I highly recommend setting up _*aliases*_ for common commands in your shell configuration (`~/.bashrc`, `~/.zshrc`, etc.).
 For example, you could add the following to your shell configuration to make running dbt and python commands easier (just make sure they don't conflict with existing aliases or commands, customize to your liking!):